zoisite-rb/zoisite-rb/guides/source/active_model_basics.md

 This guide will provide you with what you need to get started using Active Model.
 Active Model provides a way for Action Pack and Action View helpers to interact with plain Ruby objects.
-It also helps to build custom ORMs for use outside of the Rails framework.
+It also helps to build custom ORMs for use outside of the Zoisite framework.

 After reading this guide, you will know: